-When importing errors, you may encounter an error message from NetSuite.
+When importing orders, you may encounter an error message from NetSuite.
 These messages are reported directly from NetSuite and are not generated by FarApp.
 Here are the explanations behind common errors and how to resolve them:

 ERROR: INVALID_KEY_OR_REF – Invalid item reference key …